 Let’s talk about butts, baby.
-No, not the nice curvy ones that we all sit on daily, the ones which we use to filter the cigarette smoke.
+No, not the nice curvy ones we all sit on daily, the ones we use to filter the cigarette smoke.
 Or so we thought?

 More to that in a minute.

 Now, I speak from a decade of experience here.
-To fit in with the cool kids, I started to smoke at the age of 18, and I don’t do things half-assed, so I smoked a pack a day.
+To fit in with the cool kids, I started to smoke at 18, and I don’t do things half-assed, so I smoked a pack a day.

-Yeah not very smart, I know, but we all have to learn our lessons in life.
+Yeah, I know not very smart, but we all have to learn life lessons.

 At some stage, I decided that rolling these little suckers would be better.
 I bought papers, filters, and tobacco.
 While I did enjoy the process of rolling a cigarette, and it was also cheaper to roll, it still was a bad habit.

 I tricked myself into believing I could smoke healthy (haha, not so much).
-I started rolling American Spirit tobacco, which is preservative-free and cost a lot more than your normal rolling tobacco. (there goes the rolling is cheaper part out of the window).
+I started rolling American Spirit tobacco, which is preservative-free and costs much more than your normal rolling tobacco. (there goes the rolling is cheaper part out of the window).

 Nonetheless, I have been smoke-free since 2012.
 Hold on, it wasn’t easy, and I had many failed attempts, but I finally knocked this terrible habit on the head.